 Kuh-nab-di-var- ən | Noun

 A cannabinoid naturally occurring in the cannabis plant with a similar molecular structure to cannabidiol (CBD).
-Cannabidivarin (CBDV) is a non-intoxicating cannabinoid, meaning it doesn’t make you “high” or cause hallucinations.
+Cannabidivarin (CBDV) is a non-intoxicating cannabinoid, meaning it doesn’t give you that delta 9 feeling or cause hallucinations.
 This cannabinoid interacts with the endocannabinoid system to regulate brain function.
 It also shows strong promise in the treatment of epilepsy.

 “Cannabidivarin is a non-intoxicating cannabinoid that can transform into THCV when exposed to acidic conditions.”